-Recently, I was out for brunch with some friends, and had a very subpar vegan hash.
+Recently, I was out for brunch with some friends, and had a very subpar vegan breakfast hash.
 All I could think was, I am positive I could do this better.
 And so, I went home and thought about it for a few days.
-In the end, this hash is where it is at!
+In the end, this vegan turnip breakfast hash recipe is where it is at!

 Using turnips instead of potatoes may seem unconventional, but wow, it is good.
 It’s rustic, flavorful, and a nice change of pace from the norm.
 I love how well they work with fresh sage and fresh thyme, and with the hints of bacon that the smoked paprika and tempeh gives off.
 It is at once new, and delicious!

 I used fresh herbs for this easy vegan breakfast hash recipe, but you can substitute dried herbs, instead.
 Although there really is something about topping this with crisped sage that came right out of the skillet.
 And there is something about using fresh sage to infuse the olive oil with flavor.
 I still think of fresh herbs as a luxury, because they add so much!
 Nevertheless, if you don’t have fresh herbs on hand, you can add ¼ tsp dried rubbed sage to the tempeh during the browning process, and ¼ tsp dried thyme to the turnips during the sautéing process.